-Implementation Strategy Requirements Project Stage Pre Construction (Design and Planning) Earthworks Infrastructure and Subdivision Works Notwithstanding the areas of particular interest are clear of the Stage 1 area, prior to the commencement of any construction works, undertake: - an archival recording of items of heritage significance (recommendation source: Tanner Architects) - an archaeological recording of the area south of Combewood and to the rear of Thornton Hall (recommendation source: Casey and Lowe).
+Implementation Strategy Requirements Project Stage Pre Construction (Design and Planning) Earthworks Infrastructure Notwithstanding the areas of particular interest are clear of the Stage 1 area, prior to the commencement of any construction works, undertake: an archival recording of items of heritage significance (recommendation source: Tanner Architects) an archaeological recording of the area south of Combewood and to the rear of Thornton Hall (recommendation source: Casey and Lowe).
 X Thornton Hall is currently fenced off and the building itself locked up.
 This will be maintained during Stage 1 construction.
-Landcom will arrange for the building to be inspected on a weekly basis to confirm the security measures remain in place and there has been no unwarranted entry. x A straightforward Indigenous Artefact Finds Protocol is to be prepared.
-The Protocol is to be on the lines of: Should any site person discover a suspected indigenous artefact on or within the ground then: - work is to immediately cease in the area of the discovery (10m clearance all round); - the site person is to immediately report the discovery to the MWC's Site Foreman; x Implementation Strategy -- --- ------------ --- -- -- Requirements Project Stage Pre Construction (Design and Planning) Earthworks Infrastructure and Subdivision Works the area of the discovery is to be cordoned off; the MWC's Site Foreman or MWC's Site Manager is to immediately call the Landcom Project Manager; 0 - Landcom's Project Manager is to arrange for its heritage consultant to visit the Site and assess the discovery.
-The environmental engineer is to advice on the required course of action - in the immediate term and in the longer term considering, inter alia, statutory obligations - to appropriately deal with the discovery.
-The Protocol is to be displayed at the site for the benefit of all site personnel. x x Introducing the measures to identify potential indigenous artefacts and the steps to be taken in the event that a potential artefact is discovered is to be part of the site induction program and its existence is to be refreshed at likes of routine toolbox talks. x x Monitoring: Corrective Action: Responsibility: MWC's Project Manager, MWC's Site Manager.
-MV WC's Site Forema n.
+Landcom will arrange for the building to be inspected on a weekly basis to confirm the security measures remain in place and there has been no unwarranted entry. x A straightforward Indigenous Artefact Finds Protocol is to be prepared .
+The Protocol is to be on the lines of: Should any site person discover a suspected indigenous artefact on or within the ground then: - work is to immediately cease in the area of the discovery (10m clearance all round); - the site person is to immediately report the discovery to the MWC's Site Foreman; - the area of the discovery is to be cordoned off; - the MWC's Site Foreman or MWC's Site Manager is to immediately call the Landcom Project Manager; - Landcom's Project Manager is to arrange for its heritage consultant to visit the Site and access the X on the required course of action - in the immediate term and in the longer term considering, inter alia, statutory obligations - to appropriately deal with the discovery. --- -- -- --

+Implementation Strategy

+Requirements

+Pre Construction (Design and Planning) Earthworks Infrastructure

+The Protocol is to be displayed at the site for the benefit of all site personnel. x x

+Introducing the measures to identify potential indigenous artefacts and the steps to be taken in the event that a potential artefact is discovered is to be part of the site induction program and its existence is to be refreshed at likes of routine toolbox talks.
+X x

+Monitoring: I I

+Corrective Action:

+Responsibility:

+MWC's Project Manager, MWC's Site Manager, MV VC's Site Foremar l.

-Construction Noise and Vibration Management Plan
+(viii) Construction Noise and Vibration Management Plan